ipatch/dotfiles/jobs/Linux/arch/my.vmz/README.md

 ## TODOs

+- [ ] add instructions for creating a new tap device, ie. steps required for adding a new VM that requires networking
 - [ ] make a more universal/robust sh script to accept args for different macos disks, ie. mojave, catalina, and bigsur. where at the same time setup a list of default args.